Why Chinese F-1 Students File Form 8233

 Part II — Claim of Tax Treaty Benefits

-The employer completes the withholding agent section at the bottom: your EIN, name, address, and signature.
-The employer is certifying that they have reviewed the form and believe the claim is valid.
-You are not required to independently verify every claim, but you should review for obvious errors — wrong visa type, expired five-year period, income type that doesn't qualify.
+The employer completes Part IV at the end of the form: your EIN, name, address, and signature.
+By signing, the employer is certifying that they have reviewed the form and believe the claim is valid.
+You are not required to independently verify every claim, but you should review for obvious errors — wrong visa type, income type that doesn't qualify, missing TIN.
+The form is not valid until both the employee and the withholding agent have signed.

 Record Keeping Requirements

-Retain the signed Form 8233 for at least four years after the due date of the return for the year the form was in effect.
+Retain the signed Form 8233 for at least three years after the due date of the return for the year the form was in effect (per IRS Pub 515 and Form 1042-S instructions).
 The form is valid only for the calendar year it covers — students must file a new Form 8233 each January (or upon starting employment).
+The employer must also mail a copy of the executed Form 8233 to the IRS within five days of signing it.

-If the student's circumstances change mid-year (visa change, exceeded five years, no longer a full-time student), they must notify you and you must begin withholding at the standard NRA rate from the date of the change.
+If the student's circumstances change mid-year (visa change, no longer a full-time student), they must notify you and you must begin withholding at the standard NRA rate from the date of the change.
+Once the $5,000 cap for the year is reached, standard withholding applies to the additional wages.

 Common Mistakes to Avoid

-• Applying the treaty to income types it doesn't cover (e.g., certain fellowship stipends may be covered, others may not)
+- Applying the treaty to income types it doesn't cover (e.g., a non-compensatory fellowship covered by Article 20(b) is filed on W-8BEN, not 8233)

-• Forgetting that the exemption doesn't apply to FICA — Chinese F-1 students are generally FICA exempt for the first five years, but that's a separate rule (the F-1 student visa exemption), not the treaty
+- Forgetting that the exemption doesn't apply to FICA — Chinese F-1 students are generally FICA exempt for the first five years, but that's the F-1 student visa rule, not the treaty

 Use the NRA Wizard for Complex Cases

 Straightforward cases are easy.
-But what happens when a student is in year six?
-Or they have both wages and a stipend?
-Or they're a Chinese student who was also a resident alien for part of the year?
+But what happens when a student has both wages and a stipend?
+Or wages exceed the $5,000 cap mid-year?
+Or they're a Chinese student who became a resident alien partway through the year and want to keep claiming Article 20(c) under the saving clause?
 The YourPayBot NRA Tax Wizard handles these edge cases systematically and generates the correct form recommendation.